foundriesio/docs/source/tutorial/basic-system.rst

 - Change state of the light object

-  Click 'Write' buttons to bring up interfaces for changing data.
+  Click "Write" buttons to bring up interfaces for changing data.
 An example of this interface for the light object is shown here.

   .. figure:: /_static/tutorial/leshan-changelight.png